acadTags/academic-social-tagging-OD/README.md

 # academic-social-tagging-data-cleaning-and-outlier-detection

-Supplementary materials in the paper "Hierarchical Clustering-Based Outlier Detection from Academic Social Tagging Data", submitted to PAKDD 2017.

 This folder contains 6 materials/files:

 Material 1 The semantic assumptions and treatment for all special characters with real tag examples in Bibsonomy (referenced in “Handling special characters semantically” in Sect.
 3 in the paper).